...

 8. Use of Multi-Factor Authentication (MFA)

 Implementing MFA adds an extra layer of security, making it more difficult for cybercriminals to gain unauthorised access to systems, even if they obtain login credentials through phishing or other means.
-MFA requires users to provide two or more forms of verification before they can access an account, such as a password and a one-time code sent to a mobile device.
+MFA requires users to provide two or more forms of verification before they can access an account.
+This can be, for example, a password and a one-time code sent to a mobile device.

 9. Incident Response Planning